-Where relevant, applicants are encouraged to submit LOIs that harmonize with existing national or regional initiatives.
-Synergies with other organizations are also eligible, with one lead organization submitting the application alongside subgrantee project partners.
+Where relevant, applicants are encouraged to submit letters of inquiry that harmonize with existing national or regional initiatives.
+Synergies with other organizations are also eligible, with one lead organization submitting the application alongside sub-grantee project partners.

-Applicants based outside of eligible countries may submit an LOI as long as the project deliverables are focused on the conservation need within an eligible country/countries.
+Applicants based outside of eligible countries may submit a letter of inquiry as long as the project deliverables are focused on the conservation need within an eligible country or countries.
 International organizations are encouraged to involve local organizations or communities as project partners, or explain how local stakeholders will be engaged as part of project implementation.